Should I Become a Creative Director?

 Creative directors in the advertising and business fields manage the art and graphic images of promotional products.
-They will likely manage the art related to marketing materials, including websites, advertising, brochures and other media items, as well as product and packaging design.
+They will likely manage the art related to marketing materials, including websites, advertising, brochures and other media items.
 Creative directors are often required to manage a team, which can include graphic and Web designers.

 This upper-level position involves a great deal of stress and working under strict deadlines.
 Many creative directors put in several years' worth of experience before they obtain the position.
 However, the career offers a higher-than-average salary, per the U.S. Bureau of Labor Statistics, and also provides a good deal of creative control over a product.

 |Degree Field||Graphic design, marketing, or a related field|

 |Key Skills||Interpersonal and managerial expertise; familiarity with graphic design and publication design software|